rorz/advent-of-code-2020/README.md

  The main problem with this approach is that code will generally be less readable than if I was allowed to use multi-line features such as variable declaration, object/array destructuring, if/switch statements, etc. However, I decided to gift myself an early christmas present of being hard on myself for no good reason.

  The benefits of this approach are:
- * While being less _readable_ in one sense, with proper Prettier formatting, chained functions demonstrate their inherent readability
+ * While being less _readable_ in one sense, with proper Prettier formatting, chained functions demonstrate their inherent readability and brevity
  * Most of the AoC20 challenges are line-by-line array parsing — meaning I get to leverage, and learn more about, JS's array methods
  * I have to be more inventive by prohibiting the use of array method function-blocks...